architector1324/EasyCL/README.md

 ## API
 ### Abstractions
 #### Arguments
 It is an abstraction of the arguments of the kernel of a program.
 Once created, the argument can be used in different kernels and in different OpenCL programs.
-There are two different types of arguments:
+There are two different types of arguments that are inherited from `ArgumentBase`:
 ##### Variables
 ```c++
 ecl::Variable<T>();